WHAT IS COOPERATIVE EDUCATION?

 HOW DO I GET STARTED?

 The first step toward becoming a Co-op student is to visit CACE in Willard Hall, Suite 103, and meet with your Co-op Coordinator to obtain current information and enrollment forms.
 Once you complete the enrollment forms and return them to the CACE Office you will be formally enrolled in the program.
-After you have been enrolled, you will need to sign up for a Career Development Workshop series.

 WHAT DOES IT COST TO PARTICIPATE IN CO-OP?